Issue

 Featured Articles

-A Slave’s Audacious Bid For Freedom
+A Slave’s Audacious Bid for Freedom

 Author: David W. Blight

-The Nez Perce Flight For Justice
+The Nez Perce Flight for Justice

 Author: R. David Edmunds

-Lost At Sea For 24 Days
+Lost at Sea for 24 Days

 Author: Thomas Fleming

-Steely determination enabled Eddie Rickenbacker, the World I ace pilot and president of Eastern Airlines, to survive drifting across the Pacific in a life raft.
+Steely determination enabled Eddie Rickenbacker, the World I ace pilot and president of Eastern Airlines, to survive while drifting across the Pacific in a life raft.

-Survivors America
+American Survivors

 Author: The Editors